 Citizen-consumers receive information from science and about science from a variety of sources.
 That ranges from popularizing magazines (such as Scientific American or Popular Science) and television broadcasts (such as NOVA, Nature, or the Discovery Channel), films and books, through exhibits (at science centers, natural history museums, nature centers, and world fairs), to NGO policy reports, legislative hearings, and conventional daily news media.
 The contexts also vary, from entertainment through guiding public policy issues to informing personal decisions about medications, diet or household products.
 Only rarely do private individuals read science journals or talk with scientists directly.
-Too much to read, too many specialized terms and concepts, and no background to assess the quality.
-Thus, as the diverse sources above illustrate, science communication is typically mediated (Fig. 1, D; Fig. 2; Kellner & Share, 2005).
-However, several challenges face would-be mediators (Shoemaker, Vos & Reese, 2009).
+Too much to read and too many specialized terms and concepts.
+Nor do even well-educated individuals have the expertise to assess the quality of a research publication, its particular sources of error, or domain-specific methodologies (a competence ironically targeted in the NGSS; NGSS Lead States, 2013).
+Thus, as the diverse sources above illustrate, science communication is typically mediated (Figures 1D and 2; Kellner & Share, 2005).
+However, several challenges face would-be mediators (Shoemaker, Vos, & Reese, 2009).

 One can imagine many approaches to science communication.
-For example, one may aim to disseminate information, on the one hand, or engage the public in participating in the pursuit of science, on the other; one may highlight policy issues or, alternatively, general understanding and appreciation (Secko, Amend & Friday, 2013).
-We will focus on the educational goal of functional scientific literacy: providing reliable knowledge to inform personal and public decision making (Habermas, 2014).
+For example, one may aim to disseminate information, on the one hand, or engage the public in participating in the pursuit of science, on the other; one may highlight policy issues or, alternatively, general understanding and appreciation (Secko, Amend, & Friday, 2013).
+We will focus on the educational goal of functional scientific literacy: providing reliable knowledge to inform personal and public decision-making (Habermas, 2014).
 Hence, we begin with science journalism, a professional field which emerged in the 1930s (Weingart, 2017) and which has developed its own type of expertise and values (Rensberger, 2009).

 We invite you to imagine yourself for a moment as a specialized science journalist and envision how you might achieve the stated goal responsibly and effectively.
 What might constitute an idealized model of science communication?
-Several factors seem important simultaneously (Fig. 2, D).
-First, journalists encounter an overwhelming amount of scientific information.
+Several factors seem important simultaneously (Figure 2D).
+First, journalists encounter an over-whelming amount of scientific information.
 But perhaps not all is directly relevant to the average citizen.
 Thus, they select.
 This reflects the customary editorial function of news media.
 Like editors of scientific journals (Section 4), they "curate" what is worthy for their readers.
 Here, information is strongly reduced, recombined, and framed to the character of a particular audience.
 Science media thus play a major role in directing attention and setting agendas for public discourse.
 Indeed, in terms of public debate and policy-making, the actual scientific consensus can matter less than "what counts as science" in public opinion (Allchin, 2012a; Weingart, 2015, p.
 239).
 In some cases, the journalist serves as a "watchdog," alerting the public to hidden information or dangers, and even triggering alarms if needed (McCombs & Shaw, 1976).
 Further, science news media may analyze the quality of science in political debates, contributing to public opinion-making and reflection (Schweiger, 2017).
 Of course, journalistic power does not operate in a vacuum.
 Responsible journalists respond to feedback (such as letters to the editor and readership patterns) that helps shape editorial practice (Bruns, 2009).
 This overall function of editorial selection we may call, briefly, transformation for relevance.